Panthers to play six home nonleague games, including Dec. 10 tilt with Wisconsin

 He attended high school at Quigley South before earning both his bachelor's and master's degrees from UW-Platteville.

-Jeter and his wife, Deanna, have two sons, Robert and Jonathan, and a daughter, Jolie.
+Jeter and his wife, Deanna, have three sons, Robert, Jonathan and Jackson, and a daughter, Jolie.

 Year-By-Year With Jeter